HISTORY & BUILDING BLOCKS

 In 2010, we were thrilled to create a partnership with the Creative Visions Foundation, uniting two communities that believed fully in the power of the arts and adventure to inspire us all.
 That partnership continues to thrive today as we draw adventure guides, filmmakers, students, and inspiration from the incredible global tribe Creative Visions has nurtured through the magnetic leadership of Kathy, Amy, and of course, Dan Eldon.

-One of the outcomes that we are most proud of is that while we serve kids from all backgrounds, we have been very fortunate to provide full scholarships to hundreds of students who otherwise would not be able to experience a summer travel program in the outdoors.
+One of the outcomes that we are most proud of is that while we serve kids from all backgrounds, we have been very fortunate to provide full scholarships to more than 250 students (and growing) who otherwise would not be able to experience a summer travel program in the outdoors.
 Of those students, more than 98% have graduated high school and gone on to college (compared to a rate of between 50-70% among their socio-economic peers during that same period).
-All of them are now leading full and happy lives, effectively breaking the cycle of generational poverty.
+Far more important, they are now leading full, healthy, and happy lives.

 VISION FOR THE FUTURE

 As we look to the future, we will continue running travel adventures that inspire us all, and producing stories of the outdoors to reach as broad an audience as possible.
 At the same time, we have set

 an audacious goal to open a fully-endowed camp and creative center

 to increase the number of young adults we can welcome into the outdoors, and to provide a place for change-makers of all kinds to gather, refill our wells of inspiration, and continue doing all we can as a community to make the world a better place.